Keith-Cancel/colorkit/README.md

 ![The result the changes in OkLab colorspace.](./imgs/example_1.png)

-### Using Data Layout
+## Data Layouts

+Color space types such `Srgb`, `OkLab` etc... use `f32` for channel data and have pre-defined channel order.
+Color data though likely is stored in other layouts.
+RGB data for example is very often stored as a bunch octets.
+Instead of trying to encode that potential complexity for channel order and type directly into each color space type.
+This may be handled by layouts instead.
+Layouts are types simply implement the `Layout` trait.
+For example the `Planar` layout is for array like data layouts. `MappedLayout` is a wrapper around a `Layout`, but allows one to change the channel order (e.g. ARGB, RGBA, ...) using a `LayoutMap`.

+### Basic Usage Example

-This example shows how to use layouts to load quantized data to and from a color space.
+This example shows how to use layouts to load/quantize data to and from a color space.

 ```rust
 use colorkit::layout::Planar;